jackmadethat/gordon-ui-modern/README.md

 ## About

-This repo is my attempt at modernizing the excellent Gordon-UI for the modern toolchain without using Docker or modifying the core code/functionality.
+This repo is my attempt at updating the excellent Gordon-UI for the modern toolchain without using Docker or modifying the core code/functionality.
 Tested working with Windows 10.

 ## Links
 - [Gekko Trading Bot](https://github.com/askmike/gekko)